Have you ever wondered how pilot watches differ from standard watches?

-Nowadays pilot watches are not just for men and for women too, whether as pilots or as travel watches.
-There is not the need for such self-reliance in a cockpit due to technological advances, so designs can be more minimalistic and still retain that original aesthetic appeal of the best pilot watches all those years ago.
+Nowadays, pilot watches are not just for men but also for women.
+They can work as either pilot watches or travel watches.
+Modern pilot watches have a more minimalistic look, whilst still retaining that original aesthetic appeal of those good pilot watches years ago.

-Manufacturers have enhanced their designs of pilot watches with some magnificent specimens available on the market that not only function superbly, have impeccable detail and these aviator watches are a good investment.
+Manufacturers have enhanced the functionality of pilot watches with some magnificent timepieces that not only work superbly but also have impeccable details.
+Thus, it is safe to say that pilot watches are a good investment these days.

 IWC Pilot’s Watches

-It is not all about Rolex.
-There are other watch makers who are worthy of respect because of the amazing technology and design feature that they have applied to the pilots’ watches.
-IWC pilot watches are by no means the exception although this fine watchmaker is undoubtedly excellent in making outstanding watches that provide precision timing and spectacular designs.
+Aside from Rolex, there are other watchmakers who are worthy of respect, too.
+They have applied equally amazing technology and design to their pilot watches.
+IWC pilot watches are by no means an exception.
+This fine watchmaker is undoubtedly excellent in making outstanding watches that provide precision timing and spectacular designs.